Slavkov u Brna

 Slavkov u Brna ([ˈslafkof ˈu br̩na]; Austerlitz) is a town in Vyškov District in the South Moravian Region of the Czech Republic.
-It has about 7,000 inhabitants.
-The town gave its name to the Battle of Austerlitz which took place several kilometres west of the town.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+It has about 7,300 inhabitants.
+The town gave its name to the Battle of Austerlitz, which took place several kilometres west of the town.
+The historic town centre is well preserved and is protected as an urban monument zone.